DrJosh9000/yarn/README.md

    // Alternatively you can embed yarn.FakeDialogueHandler in your handler.
    ```

-3. Load the two files, your `DialogueHandler`, and a `VariableStorage` into a
+3. Load the two files, your `DialogueHandler`, a `VariableStorage`, and any
+   custom functions, into a
    `VirtualMachine`, and then pass the name of the first node to `Run`:

    ```go